-The importance of the Cooperating Teacher’s role in clinical experiences cannot be emphasized enough.
+The importance of the Cooperating Teacher’s role in clinical experiences cannot be over-emphasized.
 The collaborative efforts between the University and the schools are critical to the success of field experiences.
 We value and appreciate the level of support provided to our students by the Cooperating Teacher throughout the training process.
 Both the Cooperating Teacher and University representatives will make observations and provide the teacher candidate with feedback on a regular basis to prepare them for their profession.
-Master Competency Teachers are essential to this process, and their advice and guidance are invaluable to teacher candidates.
+Master Cooperating Teachers are essential to this process, and their advice and guidance are invaluable to teacher candidates.

 Minimum Requirements for Cooperating Teachers

 Minimum Qualifications of Cooperating Teachers

 - Demonstrated mentorship dispositions, exceptional communication skills, and experience providing adults feedback for improvement

 - Knowledgeable of subject matter and able to model effective pedagogy